Digital Dynamic Cultural Dialogue (Guadeloupe)

 Experience: manifestation of culture through music

-Discussion: preserving music traditions using media tools
+Discussion: preserving culture using media tools

 Discussion: safeguarding cultural heritage and the role of international projects

 Contact course organiser Rita Stoskiene directly: